 There are several Adventure Companies offering Riverboarding, White water rafting, Canoeing, Horse riding trails, Abseiling, as well as Boat cruises, Walks with lions, Elephant back safaris, Quad bikes riding, Kayaking and tours to the Victoria Falls, Mukuni Cultural Village and the places of interest in Livingstone.

 Many tour companies and lodges offer a booking agency service in Livingstone to help make your stay as easy and enjoyable as possible.
+You can fly directly into Livingstone via Livingstone airport.

 Click here to see a list of restaurants in Livingstone